Our program of roughly 115 BA/BS and BFA majors is large enough to challenge you, but no student is a number at UM.

 Noted film actor Val Kilmer once defined his craft as, “setting impossible goals and then trying to achieve them.”
 At UM, students are encouraged to pursue the “impossible” and continually challenge themselves to grow artistically and personally during their time in our program.

-Please explore the information on this site in detail, which will give you a sense of the classes, productions and on and off-campus experiences that await you as a UM theatre major.
-We offer the BA degree, which allows you to explore all areas of theatre, but also pre-professional BFA degree tracks with emphasis in Musical Theatre, Acting, Directing, Costume Design and Lighting/Scenic Design.
+Please explore the information on this site in detail, which will give you a sense of the classes, productions guest artist workshops and on and off-campus experiences that await you as a UM theatre major.
+We offer the B.A. and B.S. degree, which allows you to explore all areas of theatre as well as electives in another discipline, but also the more concentrated pre-professional B.F.A. degree with concentrations available in Musical Theatre, Design/Technology and Acting.

-Our production seasons are designed to expose you to a wide range of styles, including classics and large and small cast musicals every year.
+Our regular production seasons are designed to expose you to a wide range of styles, including classics and 2 musicals every year.
 We are also committed to staging challenging plays by the best contemporary authors and have continually produced an “Alabama premiere” of a play or musical in recent seasons!
-Our students enjoy an active guest artist program and have benefited from participation in exciting off-campus collaborations such as our co-production of PARADE at the Virginia Samford Theatre (Fall 2009) /thea/PARADE_Review , or musical theatre intensive workshops in NYC (January 2010 and 2011).
+Our students enjoy an active guest artist program (typically 4-6 per year) with professional guest artists from around the U.S.

 David Callaghan, MFA, Ph.D.